-A majority of bow rider stern drive vessels use a single lever side mount binnacle control for shifting and throttle operations.
+A majority of bow rider stern drive vessels use a single lever side mount control for shifting and throttle operations.
 The remote control handle controls forward, neutral and reverse shifting as well as throttle operations.
 A trim button permits raising and lowering the drive to provide an optimum ride and the best vessel position (angle) as it travels through the water.
-As there is a neutral safety switch in the system the control must be in the neutral position to crank and start the engine.
+As there is a neutral safety switch in the system the control must be in neutral to start the engine.